Alogani/NimGo/README.md

 ## Future Roadmap

+- [ ] *Change of the cancellation works: not by using timeouts, but by using another task.
+Create sleepTask*
 - [ ] *Finish the implementation of goproc*
 - [ ] Add goproc support for windows (certainly by doing a wrapper around osproc)
 - [ ] Create more error handling in various libraries